-Roger Daltrey, frontman of The Who, assesses the influence of leather-clad rocker and personal hero, Gene Vincent.
+Our rock 'n' roll season continues with another chance to hear Roger Daltrey, frontman of The Who, assessing the influence of leather-clad rocker and personal hero, Gene Vincent.

 Born in 1935, Vincent Craddock was brought up in a naval community in Virginia and left school early to become a sailor.
 His naval career came to an end when he was hit by a car, nearly losing a leg, and he threw himself into making music.